puppetlabs/puppet-docs/source/pe/3.7/razor_install.markdown

 The actual Razor software is stored in an external online location, so you need an internet connection to install it.
 The process entails classifying a node with the `pe_razor` module.
 When you do so, the software is downloaded.
 This process can take several minutes.

-Manually add the `pe-razor` class in the PE console, as follows.
+Manually add the `pe_razor` class in the PE console, as follows.

 1. In the console, click **Classification**, and then click the node group you will use to assign the `pe-razor` class to nodes.
 2. Click **Classes** and, in **Class name**, type "pe_razor".